There are many epic highways in New Zealand that even without stopping are bucket list experiences. One of the best is Arthur’s Pass.

 The rock formations at Kura Tawhiti formed many years ago and were once under the ocean.
 Over the years, limestone rocks formed and were then eroded away into the unique shapes you see today.

-Kura Tawhiti is located on the eastern side of Arthur’s Pass around 90 kilometers (59 miles) from Christchurch.
-This attraction is well signposted and very hard to miss.
+Kura Tawhiti is located on the eastern side of Arthur’s Pass, around 90 kilometers (59 miles) from Christchurch.
+This attraction is well-signposted and very hard to miss.

 From the parking lot, there is a well-defined walking track you can enjoy that leads through the boulders.
 It takes anywhere from 40 to 60 minutes to explore the area and the 1.4 kilometers (0.9 mi) each way.
-The walking track is considered easy, with only grandual uphill sections.
+The walking track is considered easy, with only gradual uphill sections.
 You also don’t have to walk the entire thing, just walk as far as you want and then turn back.

 11. Cave Stream Scenic Reserve

-The entire landscape here is beautiful so be sure to get out and walk around.
+The entire landscape here is beautiful, so be sure to get out and walk around.
 The cave is located only 5 minutes from Castle Hill Conservation Area.

 12. Lake Pearson

-Another quick stop on the road trip over Arthur’s Pass is Lake Pearson.
-This small wildlife refuge is a beautiful place to stop to stretch your legs or for a bite to eat (if you packed a lunch.)
-Sit on the shore of Lake Pearson and enjoy the magnificent views of the mountains and even some wildlife.
-If you’re visiting on a calm day the reflections are stunning!
-There are also toilets at Lake Pearson so keep that in mind!
+Our final quick stop on the road trip over Arthur’s Pass is Lake Pearson, a small wildlife refuge that’s a beautiful place to stop to stretch your legs or enjoy a bite to eat (if you packed a lunch).
+I love sitting on the shore of Lake Pearson and enjoying the magnificent views of the mountains and, if I’m lucky, even getting to see some wildlife.

 Alternatives to Driving Arthur’s Pass

-The TranzAlpine Train journey ends in Arthur’s Pass National Park, where your guide will pick you up to take you in a van to some of the attractions that I mentioned above.
+Starting your full-day adventure (about 10 hours) in Christchurch, you’ll hop aboard the iconic TranzAlpine train, which is worth a few photos in itself.
+After your scenic journey, your guide will pick you up from Arthur’s Pass National Park to take you in a van to some of the attractions that I mentioned above.
 Expect to see the Devil’s Punchbowl Waterfall, Otira Viaduct Lookout, and Castle Hill!

 Where to Stay Along Arthur’s Pass

-Accommodation on Arthur’s Pass is very limited, however, there are a couple of places to stay that make this road trip an epic overnight adventure.
-The most budget-friendly option is the Arthur’s Pass Alpine Motel.
+The most budget-friendly option available is the Arthur’s Pass Alpine Motel.
 This cute motel is located right in Arthur’s Pass Village and comes with basic facilities at very affordable prices.
-They even have family Chalets!
+They even have family chalets!

 There are also a few DOC campsites along Arthur’s Pass.
-I mentioned above about Lake Pearson but there is also, Avalanche Creek Shelter (best located), Hawdon Shelter Campsite, Klondyke Corner Campsite, and Mistletoe Flats Campsite.
+I mentioned above about Lake Pearson, but there is also Avalanche Creek Shelter (best located), Hawdon Shelter Campsite, Klondyke Corner Campsite, and Mistletoe Flats Campsite.

 Related Read: Continue on your road trip towards the town of Hokitika where you can explore a variety of attractions.